jaxxstorm/leebriggs.co.uk/_posts/2019-02-07-why-are-we-templating-yaml.md

 This configuration complexity has been well known for Operators (System Administrators, DevOps engineers, whatever you want to call them) for some years now.
 An entire discpline grew up around this in Configuration Management, and each tool solved this problem in their own way, but ultimately, they used YAML to get the job done.

 My favourite method has always been [hiera](https://puppet.com/docs/puppet/6.2/hiera_intro.html) which comes bundled with Puppet.
-Having the ability to hierarachically look up the configuration of specific config needs is incredibly powerful and flexible, and has generally meant you don't actually need to do any templating of yaml at all, except perhaps for embedding Puppet facts into the yaml.
+Having the ability to hierarchically look up the variables of specific config needs is incredibly powerful and flexible, and has generally meant you don't actually need to do any templating of yaml at all, except perhaps for embedding Puppet facts into the yaml.

 ## Did we go backwards?